Six Appeal: Phil Thompson's Super 6 picks for Wednesday

 The way Tottenham are playing, with the way Man Utd are playing, Mourinho will feel that they are playing them at the right time.
 In fairness, he will know about every United player, barring Daniel James.
 On the other hand, Ole Gunnar Solskjaer will not want to lose to his predecessor, so this is going to be a really interesting match.
 Man Utd look as though they can score some goals, but Tottenham are looking as though they can do the same.
 They could both concede as well.
 There are goals in this.

 Super Stat: Will it be red redemption for Jose?
-Manchester United 1-2 Tottenham is the most popular prediction among Super 6 players.
+Manchester United 1-2 Tottenham is the most popular prediction among Super 6 players, with 36 per cent of players hoping this will be the scoreline.

 Chelsea 1-0 Aston Villa (9/1 with Sky Bet)